-Roadmap.
 The rest of this paper is structured as follows.
 In Section 2 we discuss related work.
 In Section 3 we present the experimental setup of our study.
-We present our findings in Sections 4 and 5.
-In Section 6, we discuss threats to validity.
-In Section 7, we conclude with a discussion on the practical implications of our findings and open issues.
-For more material, including links to software and data, we indicate the web page of this paper (http://www.cs.uoi.gr/~pvassil/publications/2015_ER/) to the reader.
+We present our findings in Sections 4, 5 and in Section 6, we discuss threats to validity.
+In Section 7 we conclude with a discussion on their practical implications and open issues.